WSU-kduncan/ceg3120-cicd-T0mmyt0m/README-CI.md

 ### 3. What to Update for Your Own Repo

 #### Workflow Changes
-Update in `.github/workflows/docker-publish.yml`:
+Update in `.github/workflows/main.yml`:
-- `context: ./angular-site` → path to your Dockerfile
+- `context: ./angular-site` - path to your `dockerfile`
-- `tags: yourdockerhubusername/your-image-name:latest` → your actual DockerHub repo/tag
+- `tags: yourdockerhubusername/your-image-name:latest` - your actual DockerHub repo/tag

 #### Repo Changes
 - Make sure a `dockerfile` exists in the path you reference